PetoAdam/ParallelMind/README.md

 This runs unit tests for matrix ops, layers, nodes, and the NPY reader.

 ## Continuous Integration
-- CI compiles inside the official `nvidia/cuda:12.2.2-devel-ubuntu20.04` container (no custom image export), which avoids disk pressure.
+- CI compiles inside an official CUDA container and runs only basic tests (no MNIST downloads, no GPU-dependent tests).
-- MNIST downloads and dataset-dependent tests are skipped in CI to keep runs fast and small.
-- GPU-dependent tests and the MNIST training example are not executed on GitHub-hosted runners (no GPU).
-They’re intended to be run locally or on a self-hosted GPU runner.
-- The build step still validates that the project compiles cleanly.
+- The devcontainer image is built in CI for validation but not loaded or pushed.

 ## Project layout
 ```